This year, the theme for the Braid Society’s swap was “Rainbow Girl”, which I first assumed was just a fun title for a rainbow color theme.

 The reason this braid is slow to braid is that one loop is passed through another loop 14 times in every row (cycle) of braiding.
 Yet somehow the rhythm of these movements is very pleasant, and gives the illusory impression that the braid is coming along at a good clip!
 Which makes it fun to braid.

-Regular twined braids I tend to find slightly irritating to braid—the ones where you have to turn each passive loop on each finger, before finally pulling the “traveling loop” through them all, and then start the whole thing over again.
+Regular (single-course) twined braids I tend to find slightly irritating to braid—the ones where you have to turn each passive loop on each finger, before finally pulling the “traveling loop” through them all, and then start the whole thing over again.
+They are slow to make, and they also feel slow to make!

-But I’ve used the underlying Rainbow Girl braiding method for many braids—the first 4 braids on the left side of my header picture, plus the 3 widest braids (further toward the right) are all done with the same type of 1×1 braiding moves.
-Not all these are twined, though—that depends on whether you turn the loops or not while passing them through each other.
+Braids made with single course twining are beautiful, but I don’t end up making them very often.
+However, I’ve used the underlying Rainbow Girl braiding method for many braids—the first 4 braids on the left side of my header picture, plus the 3 widest braids (further toward the right) are all done with the same type of 1×1 braiding moves.
+Not all these braids are twined, though—it depends on whether you turn the loops or not while passing them through each other.
+If you never turn any loops, you end up with two separate layers of plain weave.